 - Lentils And Beans: Split peas, yellow peas, green peas, kidney beans, garbanzo beans, and black-eyed peas.

-- Processed Foods: Salami, sausage, ready-to-eat, cup noodles, instant noodles, instant coffee, tea, and ice tea, frozen foods, and meal replacements.
+- Processed Foods: Salami, sausage, hot dogs, burgers, ready-to-eat canned meals, cup noodles, instant noodles, instant coffee, tea, and iced tea, frozen foods, and meal replacements.

 - Sugary Foods: Packaged fruit juices, carbonated drinks, candies, milk chocolates, white chocolate, pastry, cake, ice cream, artificial sweeteners, and churros.